flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

 }
 ```

-Great, this will just gets us a plain, almost black screen, now with the game instance running lets first add our running robot on the screen:
+Great!
+This will just gets us a plain, almost black screen.
+Now lets add our running robot on the screen:

 ```dart
 class MyGame extends Game {